saastechacademy/foundation/project-ideas/order-ledger/cancelSalesOrder.md

 4. Call create#OrderItemChange inline with relevant input.
 This can be a simple entity auto operation.
 5. Call create#OrderNote inline with relevant input.
 This can be a simple entity auto operation.
 6. Call cancel#OrderItemInvResQty inline with relevant input.
 A new service to be implemented, refer implementation details below.
-7. Call get#OrderItemSalesTaxTotal inline and if taxTotal is greater than zero, call create#OrderAdjustment inline with relevant input.
+7. Call get#OrderItemSalesTaxTotal (new helper service) inline and if taxTotal is greater than zero, call create#OrderAdjustment inline with relevant input.
 Refer ShopifyOrderServices.cancel#ShopifyOrderItem method at L2943.
 8. Call create#CommunicationEvent inline with relevant input.
 Refer ShopifyOrderServices.cancel#ShopifyOrderItem method.
 This can be a simple entity auto operation.
 9. Call change#SalesOrderItemStatus inline with relevant input.
 A new service to be implemented, refer implementation details below.